lognormal/boomerang/doc/howtos/howto-10-page#1.md

---- layout: default
-title: Boomerang Howto \#10: Load time of a page prerendered by Google Chrome
 ---

-boomerang howto \#10:\
+layout: default
+title: Boomerang Howto 10
+---

-load time of a page prerendered by Google Chrome
+Load time of a page prerendered by Google Chrome
 ================================================

 This use case is based on Google Chrome's